robcarver17/pysystemtrade/docs/futures.md

 4. Create and store ['multiple' price series](#create_multiple_prices) containing the relevant contracts we need for any given time period
 5. Create and store [back-adjusted prices](#back_adjusted_prices): a single price series
 6. Get, and store, [spot FX prices](#create_fx_data)
+7. Using data for production and backtest

+In general each step relies on the previous step to work; more formally:

+- Roll parameters & Individual contract prices -> Roll calendars
+- Roll calendars &  Individual contract prices -> Multiple prices
+- Multiple prices -> Adjusted prices
+- Instrument config, Adjusted prices, Multiple prices, Spot FX prices -> Simulation & Production data

 ## A note on data sources

 Confusing, data can be stored or come from various places, which include:

-1. .csv files containing data that pysystemtrade is shipped with (stored in [this set of directories](data/futures/)); it includes everything except for roll parameters, and is periodically updated from my own live data.
+1. .csv files containing data that pysystemtrade is shipped with (stored in [this set of directories](data/futures/)); it includes everything above except for roll parameters, and is periodically updated from my own live data.
 2. configuration .csv files used to iniatilise the system, such as [this file](/data/futures/csvconfig/instrumentconfig.csv)
 3. Temporary .csv files created in the process of initialising the databases
 4. Backup .csv files, created by the production system.
 5. External sources such as our broker, or data providers like Barchart and Quandl
 6. Mongo DB or other databases

 It's important to be clear where data is coming from, and where it is going to, during the intialisation process.
+Once we're actually running, the main storage will usually be in mongo DB (for production and possibly simulation).

-(Note that we could just use the provided .csv files (1), and this is the default for how the backtesting part of pysystemtrade works, since you probably don't want to start down the road of building up your data stack before you've even tested out any ideas.)
+(Note that for simulation we could just use the provided .csv files (1), and this is the default for how the backtesting part of pysystemtrade works, since you probably don't want to start down the road of building up your data stack before you've even tested out any ideas.
+I don't advise using .csv files for production - it won't work.
+As we'll see later, you can use mongoDB data for simulation and production.)

 <a name="set_up_instrument_config"></a>